kls2177/Climate-and-Geophysical-Data-Analysis/_sources/chapters/Week1a/pitfalls.md

 *-[unknown][quote]*

 As we have seen, statistics are an invaluable way to support hypotheses, inform scientific experimental design and extract signal from noisy data.
 Yet, statistics can often be misused.
 Here is what statistics are not good for:
-- Replacing good scientific thinking
+- Replacing sound scientific thinking
   - statistics cannot “prove” anything and all statistical tests have a chance of being wrong.
-- Fishing for a desired result
+- "Fishing" for a desired result
-  - performing statistical analysis means carefully considering the right tools to use for each unique situation.
+  - performing statistical analysis means carefully considering the right methods to use for each unique situation and recognizing when the data do not support a preferred hypothesis.
 - Making-up for a lack of data
-  - statistical analysis cannot replace sufficient, high-quality data.
+  - sophisticated statistical analysis cannot replace sufficient, high-quality data.

 ## A Few Common Pitfalls